 Each of these roles has certain permissions associated with it.
 For example the admin role has the "admin" permission (which means they have permission to do anything).
-The editor role has permissions like "create\dataset", "update\dataset" and "delete\dataset".
+The editor role has permissions like "create dataset", "update dataset" and "delete dataset".
 The member role has the "read" permission.

 This function returns the list of organizations that the authorized user has a given permission for.
 For example the list of organizations that the user is an admin of, or the list of organizations that the user can create datasets in.
-This takes account of when permissions cascade down an organization hierarchy.

-Parameters permission (string) - the permission the user has against the returned organizations, for example "read" or "create\dataset" (optional, default: "edit\group")
+Parameters permission (string) - the permission the user has against the returned organizations, for example "read" or "create_dataset" (optional, default: "edit_group")

-Returns list of organizations that the user has the given permission for ckan.logic.action.get.group\revision\list(context, data\dict) Return a group's revisions.
+Returns list of organizations that the user has the given permission for ckan.logic.action.get.group_revision_list(context, data_dict) Return a group's revisions.